 4. Find the root cause

-For simple‑to‑normal problems, you can use the “five whys” approach—asking “why” at least five times to trace the problem back to its fundamental source.
+It’s essential to find the underlying cause of problems in order to develop the right solutions.
+A simple problem can be tackled with the “five whys” approach—asking “why” at least five times to trace the problem back to its source.

-For example, if protective strips are coming off a machine, you would ask the following:
+For example, if protective strips are coming off a machine, the five whys process could look like this.

 5. Propose solutions